jamescdericco/animal-detector/README.md

 I trained an image classification deep learning model using camera images that this server collects, as well as images from a separate camera system.
 By default, the server saves all of the image frames it receives from the camera.
 I label these image frames by moving them into folders for each label, which are then used by my Kaggle notebook to train a new image classification model using fastai with PyTorch.

-## Setup Server
+## Setup Server Conda Environment
 The server requires a Linux operating system (this project was tested on Ubuntu 24.04 with the x86_64 architecture).
-Even though the server uses a deep neural network model to do image classification, it does not use the GPU, as PyTorch is configured to run CPU-only for inference in `environment.yml`.
+Although the server uses a deep neural network model to do image classification, it does not use the GPU, as PyTorch is configured to run CPU-only for inference in `environment.yml`.

 Install [miniconda](https://docs.anaconda.com/miniconda/)

-Create the `animal_detector` environment, including Python and this project's dependencies.
+Once you’ve copied this repository to your server, create the `animal_detector` conda environment, including Python and this project's dependencies.

 ```sh
 conda env create -f environment.yml
 ```